tweag/python-monorepo-example/content/blog/2022-08-04-tweag-and-nix-future.md

 ---
 title: "Our roadmap for Nix"
-author: "Théophane Hufschmitt, on behalf of Tweag's Nix team"
+author: "Théophane Hufschmitt"
 tags: [nix]
 description: "Tweag's Nix team plans for the coming years"
 ---

+I lead Tweag's Nix team.

 The Nix ecosystem is at a turning point in its evolution.